bmndc/nokia-leo/README.md

 python edl.py w boot image-new.img --loader=8k.mbn
 ```

-*Again, if the progress bar stops at 99% and you get this error `'usb.core.USBError: [Errno None] b'libusb0-dll:err [_usb_reap_async] timeout error\n'`, this is because the phone doesn't send any indicator information back to the EDL tool when in fact the image has been successfully written.
+*Again, if the progress bar stops at 99% and you get a timeout error, this is because the phone doesn't send any indicator information back to the EDL tool when in fact the image has been successfully written.
 Don't mind the error and go on with the next step.*

 3. Restart the phone to normal operation mode: `python edl.py reset`.
 And we're done!